madu-braga/Bertoti/IHC/readme.md

 Information and user interface components must be presentable to users in ways they can perceive.
  ### 1.1 – Text Alternatives
  Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols or simpler language.
- ### 1.2.1 Non-text Content, Level A
+ ### 1.1.1 Non-text Content, Level A
   Content does not restrict its view and operation to a single display orientation, such as portrait or landscape, unless a specific display orientation is essential.
   <br><br><img src="Jogo.gif" width="660" height="500"><br>
   >Content does not restrict its view and operation to a single display orientation, such as portrait or landscape, unless a specific display orientation is essential.
 <br><br>
  ### 1.2 – Time-based Media
  Provide alternatives for time-based media.
- ### 1.2.2 Captions (Prerecorded), Level A
+ ### 1.2.4 Captions (Live), Level AA
-  Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
+Captions are provided for all live audio content in synchronized media.
   <br><br><img src="Jogo.gif" width="660" height="500"><br>
   >Content does not restrict its view and operation to a single display orientation, such as portrait or landscape, unless a specific display orientation is essential.
 <br><br>